Safety Considerations for Onsite Workers and Employees

-The post-pandemic return to the office can be anxiety inducing and uncertain.
-It is normal to feel overwhelmed, stressed or disconnected during this transitional phase.
+The post-pandemic return to the office can be anxiety-inducing and uncertain.
+Do not be surprised if you feel elevated levels of stress during this period of change.
 Check in with yourself and share feedback on what is working for you and what areas can be improved.

 Fill Staffing Gaps with Gig Workers

 During this uncertain time, staffing shortages are expected and can be remedied with temporary workers.
-Businesses across America are desperate for workers.
-As a result of the labor shortage, many companies are canceling business orders or declining last-minute projects, while others are closing their doors altogether.
+Some businesses are not able to keep up with the customer demand as both customers and workers accustom themselves to a post-pandemic world.
 Whether a worker calls in sick last-minute or you are managing fluctuations in demand, temporary workers can help when you are in a pinch.